NeckersBOX/n3lib/README.md

 ## Quick Start

-Build a network with N3 Library without many options it's fast, first you need to initialize the parameters and for this case there is the `N3LArgs` structure.
+Build a network with N3 Library without many options is fast.
+First you need to initialize the parameters through a `N3LArgs` structure.
 If you don't want to spend much time thinking at every parameter there is the function `n3l_get_default_args()` which set generically each one.
 After that you have only to specify the structure of the neural network with this parameters:
 * `in_size`: number of neurons in the input layer
 * `h_size`: number of neurons in the hidden layer